aghoshpro/Fullstack-RAG-Analytics/README.md

 ## Key Highlights

-- 💬 **Fullstack Application**: Combines a React frontend with a LangGraph backend, representing each state of execution as a node.
+- **Fullstack Application**: Combines a React frontend with a LangGraph backend, representing each state of execution as a node.
-- 🤔 **Automatic Routing**: Identifies which action to perform (RAG-based or analytics), addresses knowledge gaps, and refines searches.
+- **Automatic Routing**: Identifies which action to perform (RAG-based or analytics), addresses knowledge gaps, and refines searches.

-- The data files are located in the `backend/data` folder (including `products.csv` and `rules.md`), from which the store folder is created containing SQLite databases for both files and embeddings.
+- The data files are located in the `backend/data` folder (including `products.csv` and `rules.md`), from which the `frontend/store` folder is created containing SQLite databases for both files and embeddings.

 - The project is organized into two main directories:

   - `frontend/`: Contains the React application built with Vite.
   - `backend/`: Contains the LangGraph/FastAPI application, including the agent logic.

-Here's what the program does:
+### Here's what the program does:

 1. **Data Ingestion & Indexing**: Raw data is ingested and indexed into a vector store.
 2. **Context Retrieval**: Retrieves relevant context for free-text questions.
 3. **Ad-hoc Analytics**: Performs SQL-style queries for analytics.
-4. **Natural Language Generation**: Generates natural-language answers via OpenAI, with a persona flag to adjust tone.
+4. **Natural Language Generation**: Generates natural answers via OpenAI, with a persona flag to adjust tone.
 5. **HTTP API Exposure**: Exposes a simple HTTP API.
 6. **Docker Containerization**: Containerizes the application for deployment.